volcanocyber/victor-docs/docs/source/models.rst

 in lava flows by incorporating a more realistic thermal profile based on the transient cooling of a hot laminar flow of a high-Prandtl-number fluid.
 The novel aspects of the approach to energy propagation reduces the significant numerical stiffness of typical depth-averaged energy equations resulting from large cooling rates at the surface and base of the flow as well as eliminating the need for ad hoc relationships between depth-averaged temperature and surface temperature.

+The associated notebook starts by prompting the user to select a DEM.
+The file is then parsed for boundaries in latitude and longitude, to give the user a reference frame to where to place the vent.
+The next cell asks for some physical properties of the lava, i.e.the temperature, viscosity, crystallization, and the volume of lava to be erupted.
+Next, the user specifies some constants for the model, such as the specific heat capacity.
+Following this, the user must input rheological properties and the ambient environment temperatures.
+Penultimately, numerical parameters and simulation time should be input.
+Finally, the user must specify the relative location to the vent/fissure of the flow, its width, and the flow rate.
+The rest of the model can be run without further input and will result in a simple flow footprint.

 **References:**

  Hyman, D. M. R., Dietterich, H. R., & Patrick, M. R. (2022).
 Toward next-generation lava flow forecasting: Development of a fast, physics-based lava propagation model.
 Journal of Geophysical Research: Solid Earth, 127, e2022JB024998. https://doi.org/10.1029/2022JB024998